g-zbinden/IA-Resources/README.md

-# IAResources – Switzerland 🇨🇭
+# IA Resources – Switzerland 🇨🇭

-IAResources is a curated platform showcasing **AI courses, events, reports and resources** across Switzerland.
+IA Resources is a curated platform showcasing **AI courses, events, reports and resources** across Switzerland.
 Its goal is to make artificial intelligence education and collaboration more accessible, ethical, and transparent.

 ---